user202729/plover-startup-py/README.md

 * Some convenience functions to make hacks easier to achieve.

+### Note

+The code is executed when the extension plugin is started, so it might not be effective to patch some commands that run before it (for example, functions to get keyboard devices etc.)

 ### Installation

 The package can be installed from pip or GitHub.